RigottiG/RigottiG/README.md

 I've been working with web development since 2018.
 I develop applications that impact more than a hundred thousand users.
 Always concerned with the user experience and the scalability of apps.
 I worked in multidisciplinary teams where I had the opportunity to help improve development processes and implement new features.

-- 🔭 I’m currently working as Software Engineer at [CWI Software](https://www.cwi.com.br/)
+- 🔭 I’m currently working as Software Engineer at [Axur](https://www.axur.com)
 - 🚀 My main stack is Typescript and React, but I easily learn and adapt to other technologies
 - ⚡ In my free time I've been studying and practicing ReScript
 - 📫 How to reach me: ggrigotti@gmail.com